-Unemployment Insurance (UI) claims protect employees by providing partial wage compensation to a worker that is offered reduced hours or loses his or her job for reasons other than due to the employee’s own choice or misconduct.
+Unemployment Insurance (UI) claims protect employees by providing partial wage compensation to a worker that was (1) offered reduced hours or (2) loses their job for reasons other than their own choice or misconduct.
 Under normal circumstances, UI benefits begin after a one-week, unpaid waiting period.
-However, on March 12, 2020, in response to the Coronavirus pandemic, an Executive Order was issued to waive the unpaid week, enabling employees that qualify to collect benefits immediately.
+However, on March 12, 2020, in response to the Coronavirus pandemic, an Executive Order was issued to waive the unpaid week, enabling employees that qualified to collect benefits immediately.
 Payment benefits range from $40.00 – $450.00 per week.
-Although the one-week unpaid period is now waived, it still might take a couple of weeks for the EDD to issue payments after approving a UI claim.
+Although the one-week unpaid period is now waived, it could still take a couple of weeks for the EDD to issue payments after approving a UI claim.

 Sick and/or Quarantined